Haunted Place: Hotel Blackhawk (Formerly Blackhawk Hotel)

 While this seemed like a good idea at the time, it proved to be disastrous for the Blackhawk Hotel.
 It reopened as The President Casinos Blackhawk Hotel, with close proximity to a gaming casino.
 Unfortunately, The Isle of Capri reneged on building the new hotel which was needed downtown, and proved to be "unkind" to the Blackhawk Hotel, severely neglecting its needs, letting it sink down to the level of a low-budget hotel for their gamblers.
 Over the next few years, it sank even further, and was described by a former guest as a "flophouse."

-Damage occurred on the inside when some gamblers set up a meth lab, which exploded, causing a fire, damaging one floor.
-Other floors suffered water damage as a result of fire men's hoses.
-However, it was the lack of effort during a cold spell to prevent the freezing and bursting of the water pipes which finally closed this hotel, leaving the convention center in a spot, as there was now no hotel at all, except the Radisson, to take its visitors, making it hard to book shows and conventions there.
+Damage occurred on the inside when some gamblers set up a meth lab, which exploded, causing a fire, wrecking one floor.
+Other floors suffered water damage as a result of the hoses used to squelch the flames.
+However, it was the lack of effort during a cold spell to prevent the freezing and bursting of the water pipes which finally closed this hotel in 2005, leaving the RiverCenter in a spot, as there was now no hotel at all, except the Radisson, to take its visitors, making it hard to book shows and conventions there.

-After some political wrangling and some good choices made by the city council, the Blackhawk Hotel was recently sold directly for a dollar to an experienced, enthusiastic hotel restoration/renovation company, Restoration Saint Louis.
-The Isle of Capri company was motivated finally to do so because of their own tax bill of 100,000 dollars, and because of the pressure coming from the city council to do so.
+After some political wrangling and some good choices made by the city council, the Blackhawk Hotel was sold in 2006 for a dollar to an experienced, enthusiastic hotel restoration / renovation company, Restoration Saint Louis, owned by husband-and-wife team Amrit and Amy Gill.
+The Isle of Capri Company was motivated finally to do the right thing and sell, not only because of their own tax issues in the amount of 100,000 dollars, but also because of the intense pressure coming from the city council to do so.

-In August of 2008, the state of Iowa awarded Restoration Saint Louis, a huge tax incentive of $8.5 million dollars, a huge tax credit which will help to raise more money through other investors, turning the tax credit into restoration and renovation funding.
-This tough old gal of a hotel has a future now, and we can't wait to see The Blackhawk Hotel when it is finally restored.
+In August of 2008, the state of Iowa awarded the Gills restoration/renovation company, Restoration Saint Louis, a huge tax incentive of $8.5 million dollars, a huge tax credit which will help to raise more money through other investors, turning the tax credit into restoration and renovation funding.
+This tough old gal of a hotel had a future now, and its restoration and renovation had a fighting chance!

 HISTORY OF MANIFESTATIONS: